OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ![Android Software Stack](Images/Chapters/0x05a/android_software_stack.png)

 On the lowest level Android is using the Linux Kernel where the core operating system is built up on.
 The hardware abstraction layer defines a standard interface for hardware vendors.
 HAL implementations are packaged into shared library modules (.so files).
 These modules will be loaded by the Android system at the appropriate time.
 The Android Runtime consists of the core libraries and the Dalvik VM (Virtual Machine).
-Apps are most often implemented in Java and compiled in Java class files and then compiled again into the dex format.
-The dex files are then executed within the Dalvik VM.
+Apps are most often implemented in Java and compiled in Java class files and then compiled again into the `dex` format.
+The `dex` files are then executed within the Dalvik VM.
-In the next image we can see the differences between the normal process of compiling and running a typical project in Java vs the process in Android using Dalvik VM.
+In the next image you can see the differences between the normal process of compiling and running a typical project in Java vs the process in Android using Dalvik VM.

 ![Java vs Dalvik](Images/Chapters/0x05a/java_vs_dalvik.png)

-With Android 4.4 the successor of Dalvik VM was introduced, called Android Runtime (ART).

-ART, a.k.a Android RunTime, was born with KitKat (Android 4.4).
-However, it has really been set for general use only in Lollipop (Android 5.0, API 21) in November 2014, where it replaced Dalvik : in KitKat, ART was only available in the 'Developer' menu to those who wanted to try it explicitly.
+With Android 4.4 (KitKat) the successor of Dalvik VM was introduced, called Android Runtime (ART).
+However, it has really been set for general use only in Android 5.0 (Lollipop) in November 2014, where it replaced Dalvik.
+In KitKat, ART was only available in the 'Developer' menu to those who wanted to try it explicitly.
 When no user action was done to modify the normal behaviour of the mobile, Dalvik was used.

 In Android, apps are executed into their own environment in a Virtual Machine (VM), that was called Dalvik, located in the RunTime environment.
-Each VM emulates the whole mobile and gives access to relevant resources from the Linux kernel while controlling this access: apps do not have direct access to hardware resources, and their execution environments are therefore separate from each other.
+Each VM emulates the whole mobile and gives access to relevant resources from the Linux kernel while controlling this access.
+Apps do not have direct access to hardware resources, and their execution environments are therefore separate from each other.
 This allows fine-grained control over resources and apps: for instance, when an app crashes, it does not prevent other apps from working and only their environment and the app itself have to be restarted.
-Also, the fact apps are not run directly on the mobile hardware allow the use of the same app (same bytecode) on different hardwares as the VM emulates a common hardware for the app.
+Also, the fact apps are not run directly on the mobile hardware allow the use of the same app (same bytecode) on different architectures (e.g. ARM, x86) as the VM emulates a common hardware for the app.
 At the same time, the VM controls the maximum amount of resources provided to an app, preventing one app from using all resources while leaving only few resources to others.
 In Android, apps are installed as bytecode (.dex files, see "Android Application Overview" section).
 In Dalvik, this bytecode was compiled at execution time into machine language suiting the current processor: such a mechanism is known as Just In Time (JIT).
 However, this means that such compiling is done every time an app is executed on a given mobile.
 As a consequence, Dalvik has been improved to compile an app only once, at installation time (the principle is called AOT, a.k.a.
 Ahead  Of Time): ART was born, and compilation was required only once, saving precious time at execution time (the execution time of an app may be divided by 2).
-Another benefit was that ART was consuming less power than Dalvik, allowing the user to use its battery for more time..
+Another benefit was that ART was consuming less power than Dalvik, allowing the user to use the mobile device and its battery longer.

 #### Android Users and Groups

 Android is a system based on Linux, however it does not deal with users the same way Linux does.
 It does not have a _/etc/password_ file describing a list of Linux users in the system.
 Instead Android contains a fixed set of users and groups and they are used to isolate processes and grant permissions.
-File [system/core/include/private/android_filesystem_config.h](http://androidxref.com/7.1.1_r6/xref/system/core/include/private/android_filesystem_config.h) shows the complete list of the predefined users and groups mapped to numbers.
+The file [system/core/include/private/android_filesystem_config.h](http://androidxref.com/7.1.1_r6/xref/system/core/include/private/android_filesystem_config.h) shows the complete list of the predefined users and groups mapped to numbers.
 File below depicts some of the users defined for Android Nougat:

 ~~~